 Sorry, but you cannot prevent muscle cramps.
 It truly is a phenomenon that can occur or go away at any time.
 You can, however, use certain nutritional strategies to help decrease the on-set of muscle cramping.

 How to delay the onset of muscle cramping:

-- The days leading up to a long run or harder workout (or during taper week), add one tablet of Plus for Nuun to every bottle or glass of Nuun Active you drink.
-The extra magnesium and calcium, as well as the low level of carbohydrates in Plus tablets, are key.
-Both magnesium and calcium are closely related to muscle contraction, relaxation, and overall function.
+- The days leading up to a long run or harder workout (or during taper week), add one tablet of Nuun Rest to your evening routine.
+The extra magnesium, as well as the low level of carbohydrates in Rest tablets, are key.
+Both magnesium is closely related to muscle contraction, relaxation, and overall function.

 - Eat a Tums before your long run, race….yes, Tums – the antacid relief chewable tablets.
 (Stick with the peppermint flavor as those are the ones that do not contain any artificial colors.)
 These tablets are rich in calcium carbonate which helps with muscle function and helps buffer your muscles.
 I also recently found out that Team USA swimmers during the Rio Olympics chew on Tums prior to competition to help prevent muscle cramps.

 - I also recommended carrying a few with you on long run/rides, or during competition, but do not consume more than 5 tums during competition.

 - Hydrate, hydrate, hydrate – it never hurts to hydrate.
 Just make sure you monitor your urine color to make sure you’re not overdoing it.
 Clear means your body isn't absorbing the water - aim for pale yellow.